phonegap/phonegap-cli/README.md

     Commands:

       create <path>        create a phonegap project
-      build <platform>     build a specific platform
-      install <platform>   install a specific platform
+      build <platform>     build the project for specific platform install <platform>   install the project on a specific platform run <platform>       build and install the projectfor specific platform serve                serve a phonegap project
-      run <platform>       build and install a specific platform local [command]      development on local system
+      local [command]      development on local system
       remote [command]     development in cloud with phonegap/build platform [command]   update a platform version